Esri/thumbnail-builder-js/README.md

 See the demo and docs: http://nwdemo1.esri.com/ThumbnailBuilder.

-I wanted a colorpicker that didn't require images, and that hadThis tool allows user to create thumbnails for ArcGIS Online items by merging a background and foreground image and some text.
+This tool allows user to create thumbnails for ArcGIS Online items by merging a background and foreground image and some text.

 ### Basic Usage